Default S3 method

 A tna_sequence_comparison object, which is a data.frame with

-columns giving the names of the pattern, pattern frequencies, pattern
+columns giving the names of the patterns, pattern frequencies, pattern

-proportions (within patterns of the same length), test statistic values
+proportions (within patterns of the same length), effect sizes,

 and p-values of the tests.